bairblog/bairblog.github.io/README.md

 This is the repository for the BAIR blog, located at `bair.berkeley.edu/blog/`.
 Posts are located in `_posts`.
 Preview locally, and then push to the master branch, which will generate a preview at `bairblog.github.io`.
 This is the link we give to authors to preview their posts.
+If you have any questions, please contact the current BAIR blog editors.

 Contents: